discordjs/guide/guide/command-handling/adding-features.md

 A lot of library specific structures have `client` as a property.
 That means you don't have to pass the client reference as a parameter to commands to access for example `client.guilds` or `client.commands`, but can directly access the respective properties directly from the `message` object, as shown in the snippet above.
 :::

-Now to retrieve a file you will have to pass its path to `require()`.
-To create this path you just need the name of the file and the sub-folder it's in.
-You can get the filename using `command.name`.
-To find the sub-folder name you will have to use the `find` method on the `commandFolders` array.
-For each of the sub-folders in the `commandFolders` array, you'll check whether the file of this command is in that folder or not.
-You will do that using the `includes` method on the file names array of each sub-folder.
-It will store the name of the sub-folder in `folderName` once it finds the file of this command.
-This is what the code for that looks like:
+In order to build the correct file path, you will need the file name and the sub-folder the command belongs to.
+For the file name, you can use `command.name`.
+To find the sub-folder name, you will have to loop through the commands sub-folders and check whether the command file is in that folder or not.
+You can do that by using `Array.includes()` on the file names array of each sub-folder.

 ```js
 const commandFolders = fs.readdirSync('./commands');